 Nationally, the topic of addiction is uncomfortable, stigmatized, and often overlooked as a charitable cause, but prevention efforts are needed now more than ever.
 Drug overdose claims roughly 190 American lives every day, making it more deadly than gun violence and automobile accidents.
 Drug overdose is also the leading cause of death for Americans under 50.

 We’ll continue with the “Tackling Opioid Initiative” throughout the season, but the partnership has other areas of focus as well.
 In October, we’ll be active in the NFL’s Crucial Catch cancer awareness program, designed to promote early detection.
 In November, we’ll proudly support the league’s Salute to Service campaign, designed to provide for U.S. service members and their families.
 “In a perfect world, other NFL teams will catch onto what we’re doing with the Tackling Opioid Addiction campaign,” Krone said.
 “If this campaign becomes on par with Crucial Catch and Salute to Service, we could be a huge catalyst for change.”

 As part of our sports marketing franchise, Leidos also sponsors community initiatives with the Washington Wizards, Washington Capitals, and D.C.
 United.
 The Ravens are the first major league relationship for Leidos outside of Washington.
-Marylanders grappling with a substance abuse disorder can find help here or by calling 1-800-422-0009, the state crisis hotline.
-You can read more of our reporting on the opioid crisis here.
+Marylanders grappling with a substance abuse disorder can find help or by calling 1-800-422-0009, the state crisis hotline.